solid-stack-solutions/voycar-backend/README.md

     ]
 }
 ```
-Restart your wsl with `wsl --shutdown` in the Windows terminal and open your wsl again.
+Restart WSL with `wsl --shutdown` in a Windows terminal and open a WSL terminal again.
-Start your docker-daemon with `sudo dockerd` or `sudo systemctl start docker`.
+Start the docker-daemon with `sudo dockerd` or `sudo systemctl start docker`.

 Verify that docker is now exposing the port `2375` with `netstat -nl | grep 2375`.
 This should produce the output `tcp6 0  0 ::: :::* LISTEN`.